 Hello GMB Dashboard

-Once everything is set/verified, you’d have access to your Google My Business dashboard from where you can complete your listing by adding the opening/closing business hours, business logo, photos, and your business description, among other things.
+Once everything is set/verified, you’d have access to your Google Business Profile dashboard from where you can complete your listing by adding the opening/closing business hours, business logo, photos, and your business description, among other things.

-Remember that you cannot set up a Google My Business listing if you have an online-only business.
+Remember that you cannot set up a Google Business Profile listing if you have an online-only business.
 You must have an actual business to set it up and for the verification of the listing.

 So, what happens if you work from home, and you still need your business listed, but you don’t want your actual address to be visible on GMB?